odino/odino.github.com/source/_posts/2012-07-15-what-is-agile.markdown

 still, there's no doubt about the certification itself, which I find pretty overestimated.

-(Formally) **Certifying processes that don't have formal approaches** is purely counter-intuitive.

-Sorry, agile processes are not formal{% fn_ref 2 %}.
+[Formally] **Certifying processes that don't have formal approaches** is purely counter-intuitive: sorry, agile processes are not formal{% fn_ref 2 %}.

 All in all the history of SCRUM and its adopters teaches us that a few big corporations are willing to make a step